nboute/Doom-Nukem-42/README.md

  - Prompts for preset names/map name

 **Refactoring**

 I arrived on this project about one month into it's creation where it only had a simple menu and the engine was pretty barebones (Raycasting with added features of looking up and down).
 After making the editor engine, I first worked on refactoring the code for the menu which was too slow and greatly impeded our ability to test the engine, so I hastly improved it in order to have a solid base to work on and to start adding new functionalities.

 **Engine**

 I worked together with dlartigu mostly to help fix a few visual bugs with the engine at first, in order to get more comfortable with the codebase, then proceded to add many features:
 - ***Floor/Roof***:
-  I worked on adding the floor/roofs together with dlartigu so they could work properly with the looking up/down mechanic.
+  I added the floor/roofs texturing feature together with dlartigu so they could work properly with the looking up/down mechanic.
 - ***Skybox***:
   Skybox with varying width/rotation speed, so we could work with multiple skyboxes to add a better distance effects.
 Though this wasn't implemented in the end and     only the simple skybox feature remained.